Your rights when you buy a financial product

 How to make a complaint

-If you have a complaint about a financial service provider you should take the following steps:
+If you have a complaint about a financial services company you can follow this process:

-- Make a complaint to the person who you normally deal with at the bank, credit union, insurance company or other financial services firm.
+- Make a complaint to the person in the company who you normally deal with.

-- If you are not satisfied with the response from the firm, you should put your complaint in writing.
-(Contact details should be available from the bank or by looking at their website).
+- If you are not satisfied with the response, you should put your complaint in writing to the company.
+Check their website for where to send your complaint.

 - If you are still not happy, you can take your complaint to the Financial Services and Pensions Ombudsman.